vemonet/shapes-of-you/README.md

 yarn upgrade
 ```

-## Run web app in production 🛩️
+## In production 🌍

-This website is automatically deployed by a [GitHub Actions worklow](https://github.com/vemonet/shapes-of-you/actions?query=workflow%3A%22Deploy+to+GitHub+Pages%22) to GitHub Pages at https://index.semanticscience.org
+This website is automatically deployed by a [GitHub Actions worklow](https://github.com/vemonet/shapes-of-you/actions?query=workflow%3A%22Deploy+to+GitHub+Pages%22) to GitHub Pages which is redirect to https://index.semanticscience.org

-You can also build locally in `/web-build` folder and serve on http://localhost:5000
+You can also build locally in the `/web-build` folder and serve on http://localhost:5000

 ```bash
 yarn build